LSDBC/Economics/content/Advanced Macroeconomics III (Galí).md

 where $\mathcal{A}_t \equiv \frac{B_{t-1} + M_{t-1} }{P_t}$ is total financial wealth, while $\Lambda_{t,t+T} \equiv \beta^T \frac{U_{c,t+T}}{U_{c,t}}$ is the stochastic discount factor.
 This is the minimal assumption to prevent Ponzi schemes.
 Since $\Lambda_{t,t+T}$ will be decreasing as $T$ increases, it implies that household debt cannot increase at a higher rate than the interest rate.
 Trade in equity could be theoretically included, but households are homogeneous and therefore no trade occurs in equilibrium.

-> [!focus] No-Ponzi
+> [!focus]- No-Ponzi condition
 > In this focus, we'll try to understand why the no-Ponzi condition takes that specific form.
-The derivation is a simplified version of Woodford (2003, pp. 64-72).
+The derivation is a (significantly) simplified version of Woodford (2003, pp. 64-72).
 >
-> The flow budget constraint in [[#^6a352e]] relies on the assumption of *complete financial markets*, i.e. markets that are completely spanning individual households' uncertainty about future shocks.
+> The flow budget constraint above relies on the assumption of *complete financial markets*, i.e. markets that are completely spanning individual households' uncertainty about future shocks.
 This assumption is crucial as it guarantees the existence of a unique stochastic discount factor that can be used to price any stream of future payoffs, simplifying the household's problem significantly.
 > While this course involves a production economy, let us adopt a more general notation also applicable to endowment economies.
 The flow budget constraint can be rewritten as $P_{t}C_{t} + Q_{t} B_{t} \le B_{t-1} + Y_{t}$ (money is absent, as if we're in the cashless limit of a monetary economy).
 Assume a natural borrowing limit.
 A household is solvent if its financial assets $B_t$ are sufficient to cover all its net liabilities: It cannot borrow more than the present value of its entire future stream of non-financial income.
 Then:
 >
 > $$